|

 Click here to listen to the Glenn Gould and Stokowski beginning of BWV 807

 Even if you prefer your Bach as a Glenn Gould or perhaps a Nicholas Harnoncourt might play it, still, the Stokowski transformation is technically well done, and clearly achieves what Stokowski was intending to do.
-Also, his claim that his 'arrangements' were a means for the general public to hear the many Bach works which otherwise would not be given public performance seems to be supported by the historic listing of performances of Bach's orchestral music in concert (few and far between).
+Also, his claim that his 'arrangements' were a means for the general public to hear the many Bach works which otherwise would not be given public performance seems supported.
+The historic listing of concert performances of Bach's orchestral music available to the public would seem to be "few and far between".

 Click here to listen to the 1936 Stokowski version of Bach English Suite BWV 807 'Bourée'